Comparisonπͺ Fitness & Wellness

 Edge: Peloton App for households with mixed devices.
 Apple Fitness+ for Apple Watch owners who want seamless integration.

 Both services are month-to-month with no cancellation penalty.
-Canceling Apple Fitness+ runs through your Apple ID subscriptions page โ it takes about 30 seconds.
-Peloton App cancellation requires logging into the website rather than the app itself, which adds a minor friction step that is worth knowing about.
+Canceling Apple Fitness+ runs through your Apple ID subscriptions page β it takes about 30 seconds.
+Peloton App cancellation requires logging into the website rather than the app itself, which adds a minor friction step worth knowing about.
 Neither service has a reputation for dark patterns or hidden retention flows, which puts both ahead of some competitors in the fitness category.
+You can see how they score on exit ease and the other dimensions in our Experience Index.

-Choose Apple Fitness+ if you own an Apple Watch and want a versatile, well-integrated workout companion that covers your bases without overwhelming you.
+Choose Apple Fitness+ if you own an Apple Watch and want a versatile, well-integrated workout companion that covers your bases without overwhelming you β at the lower price.
 It is the better pick for beginners, casual exercisers, and Apple loyalists who want fitness rolled into an existing subscription bundle.

-Choose the Peloton App if you are a dedicated cyclist or runner, care about instructor personality and community energy, or use Android or non-Apple TV devices.
+Choose the Peloton App if you are a dedicated cyclist or runner, care about instructor personality and community energy, or use Android or non-Apple TV devices β and you're comfortable paying about $28.99/month for App+.
 It rewards consistency and delivers a more immersive experience for people who treat fitness as a priority rather than a checkbox.
+If you're weighing whether the broader Peloton ecosystem pays off, our take on whether Peloton is worth it goes deeper.